getdera/dera/dera-fe/README.md

 1. Login to [Clerk](https://dashboard.clerk.com/)
 2. Add an application.
 3. Take note of the application keys which you will need for the environment variables.
-4. Go to Organization Settings and enable organizations
+4. Go to **Organization Settings** and enable organizations for the application.

 #### Custom JWT Template